Internet-Draft The GNU Taler Protocol August 2025

 4. The Taler Crypto Protocol

-// todo: explain persist, check
+// todo: explain persist, check, knows, sum

-4.1.
+4.2.
 Withdrawal

-The wallet creates n > 0 coins and requests n signatures from the exchange, attributing value to the coins according to n chosen denominations.
+The wallet generates n > 0 coins (coin[i]) and requests n signatures (blind_sig[i]) from the exchange, attributing value to the coins according to n chosen denominations (denom[i]).
 The total value and withdrawal fee (defined by the exchange per denomination) must be smaller or equal to the amount stored in the single reserve used for withdrawal.
-The symbol * in front of a certain part means that it is repeated n times for the n coins, where ?* denotes the index number 0 <= ?* < n.

 wallet exchange

-knows *denom.pub knows *denom.priv
+knows denom[i].pub knows denom[i].priv

 | |